-&lt;sup>40 Grissom and Kim, Univariate and Multivariate Applications at 68; see also Appx4844-45.
+&lt;sup>41 Grissom, at 68 (Appx4319); see also Appx0047-Appx0048.

-Commerce argues that this passage merely demonstrates that Grissom and Kim were proposing "an alternative approach to calculate the denominator of the 'd' coefficient" when dealing with sampling.
+Commerce argues that this passage merely demonstrates that Grissom was proposing "an alternative approach to calculate the denominator of the 'd' coefficient" when dealing with sampling.

-Although Grissom and Kim do refer to estimates and samples (as well as to populations), those references do not circumscribe the relevance of their observations.
-Indeed, Grissom and Kim urge the use of a single population standard deviation (or an estimate thereof) as the denominator when calculating Cohen's d precisely because of the sensitivity of the coefficient to violations of the assumption of equal variances.
-This sensitivity is mathematically obvious, and does not depend on whether the groups being compared are populations or samples.
-This Court should not be distracted by Commerce's attempt to focus on references to samples in discussions of the importance of the assumptions to interpreting Cohen's d.
+Although Grissom does refer to estimates and samples (as well as to populations), those references do not circumscribe the relevance of their observations.
+Indeed, Grissom urges the use of the common population standard deviation (or an estimate thereof) as the denominator when calculating Cohen's d precisely because of the sensitivity of the coefficient to violations of the assumption of equal variances.
+This sensitivity does not depend on whether the groups being compared are populations or samples.
+This Court should not be distracted by Commerce's attempt to focus on immaterial references to samples in discussions of the importance of the assumptions to interpreting Cohen's d.

-&lt;sup>42 See Grissom and Kim, Univariate and Multivariate Applications at 66.
+&lt;sup>43 See Grissom, at 66 (Appx4317).

-&lt;sup>43 There is one difference between populations and samples that affects the calculation of Cohen's d: the formula for calculating standard deviation differs slightly depending on whether the distribution is considered a population or a sample.
-See generally id. at 68 (observing that Cohen used the formula for population, rather than sample, standard deviation to derive the denominator for d).
+&lt;sup>44 There is one difference between populations and samples that affects the calculation of Cohen's d: the formula for calculating standard deviation differs slightly depending on whether the distribution is considered a population or a sample.
+See generally id. at 68 (Appx4319) (observing that Cohen used the formula for population, rather than sample, standard deviation to derive the denominator for d).
 That difference, however, is immaterial to the role that the assumptions play in the interpretation of Cohen's d.

-Likewise, Commerce seeks to play its "we're using populations" trump card to address Professor Coe's explanation that measures of effect size are sensitive to violations of the assumption of nonnormality.
-Commerce claims that Professor Coe's explanation applies only to sampled data.
+Likewise, Commerce seeks to play its "we're using populations" card to evade Coe's explanation that measures of effect size are sensitive to violations of the assumption of nonnormality.
+Commerce claims that Coe's explanation applies only to sampled data.
 However, his explanation applies mathematically to the interpretation of Cohen's d when comparing two groups, regardless of whether those groups are populations or samples.

-The same is true of Commerce's response to the passage from Professor Li cited by this Court.
-Professor Li explained that violating the assumptions of normality and roughly equal variances "severely affect {s} the accuracy of d in evaluating the true {effect size}."
+The same is true of Commerce's response to the passage from Li cited by this Court.
+Li explained that violating the assumptions of normality and roughly equal variances "severely affect $\{s\}$ the accuracy of d in evaluating the true $\{effect size\}$ ."
 Commerce describes this concern as "not germane to the results of Commerce's Cohen's d test" because Commerce calculates the actual d coefficient using the full universe of data, and Li's concern applies only to estimating the d coefficient using samples of data.
-But estimates
+But estimates have nothing to do with the

-&lt;sup>44 Appx4845-46; see Coe, It's the Effect Size, Stupid at 14.
+&lt;sup>45 Appx0049-Appx0050; see Coe, at 14 (Appx4344).